Adlink-ROS/neuron_app_inspection/README.md

     The robot will go through 3 checkpoint and take a photo at each point.

-    The image files will be stored in directory of neuron_app_inspection.
+    The image files will be stored in workspace of neuron_app_inspection.

     ![](readme_resource/bt_demo.gif)